-During summer, daily average temperatures are around 28.5°C. High density city living and the volume of highrises limit the flow-through of cooler air during warmer months.
+During summer, daily average temperatures are around 28.5°C. High-density city living and the volume of highrises limit the flow-through of cooler air during warmer months.
 If you melt in humidity, stay away in high summer!

 Although Shanghai’s winter is certainly milder than Beijing’s, a bitter northerly wind can be felt during the middle of the cold season.

-From a tourist’s perspective, Spring, which runs from March to May) is the best time to visit Shanghai.
+From a tourist’s perspective, Spring, which runs from March to May is the best time to visit Shanghai.
 Keep in mind though, if you plan to explore Shanghai from mid-June to early July, pack your umbrella and raincoat, because it’s the wettest time of the year.
 Incredibly, during this short period of just 20 days, Shanghai receives about a quarter of its annual rainfall.

 Think you’d prefer to catch the tail end of summer from the end of August to mid-September?
 You’ll need more than wet weather gear.
-This time of year is characterised by frequent typhoons, often with pouring rain and strong winds.
+This time of year is characterized by frequent typhoons, often with pouring rain and strong winds.

 The Sichuan Basin where Chengdu is located means this city is characteristically humid.
 Ironically, Chengdu is also home to the famous hot pot, so named because it is extremely hot and spicy.

-As a contrast to Chengdu city’s humidity, the hills and plains which create the Sichuan Basin (the highest mountains are over 1,300 meters), means the weather at height is much cooler.
+In contrast to Chengdu city’s humidity, the hills and plains which create the Sichuan Basin (the highest mountains are over 1,300 meters), means the weather at height is much cooler.

-Warmer weather is found in the west, and cooler temperatures in the east.
+Warmer weather is found in the west and cooler temperatures in the east.
 The simultaneous differences in temperature are reflected elsewhere in the surrounding mountains too, where the peaks are 2-3 °C cooler.